CodeFromAnywhere/next-openapi-proxy/README.md

 # Challenges along the way

 - `Error: A Serverless Function has exceeded the unzipped maximum size of 250 MB`.
 Big limitation of Vercel.
 Would be nice to understand why it gets so big.
+- `Vercel Runtime 413 Error: the response body is too large (> 4.5MB).`.
+This is terrible because some apis might give us something larger than this.
+Although it's uncommon, we should be able to accomodate this, and now we can't.
+We'll solve it when we get there.